shankarideena/Ai-900-requisites/README.md

 # 🎓 AI-900: Microsoft Azure AI Fundamentals – Learning & Practice Repository

-This repository is a comprehensive collection of learning resources, hands-on project demos, practice assessments, and notes created while preparing for and successfully clearing the **AI-900: Microsoft Azure AI Fundamentals** certification exam.
+This repository is a comprehensive collection of learning resources,  practice assessments, and notes created while preparing for and successfully clearing the **AI-900: Microsoft Azure AI Fundamentals** certification exam.

 ---